-Q8.
-What are your views on the proposed introduction of an assistance handover protocol for all GB

-3.62.
-To address issues 3 and 4 highlighted in the table above, the handover protocol could be complemented by implementing a requirement for all station operators to introduce a dedicated assistance line for each of their stations to ensure there is a practical means for passing on this essential information.
+- Q8.
+What are your views on the proposed introduction of an assistance handover protocol for all GB mainline stations to improve the quality and consistency of information communicated between boarding and alighting stations? - 3.62 To address issues 3 and 4 highlighted in the table above, the handover protocol could be complemented by implementing a requirement for all station operators to introduce a dedicated assistance line for each of their stations to ensure there is a practical means for passing on this essential information.
 The key features of how this would operate were identified by the working group are as follows: